-Unless the LOA reflects an approved international partner request for procurement using other than full and open competition or the PCO has justified a noncompetitive award in accordance with another of the FAR exceptions, a competitive source selection process will be conducted.
-It is important for the international partner to recognize that the competitive process requires time to accomplish.
-International partners often question why it may take so long to deliver an item under FMS.
+Unless the LOA reflects an approved customer request for procurement using other than full and open competition or the PCO has justified a noncompetitive award in accordance with another of the FAR exceptions, a competitive source selection process will be conducted.
+It is important for the FMS customer to recognize that the competitive process requires time to accomplish.
+Foreign customers often question why it may take so long to deliver an item under FMS.
 Part of the item lead-time involves the period necessary to plan and conduct the competitive source selection process.